coredevices/pebble-vscode/README.md

 This extension provides a development environment for Pebble apps and watchfaces.
 Rather than running commands using the `pebble` CLI, you can access those via buttons in the VSCode interface.

+## Installation

+Download it from the VS Code Extension Marketplace.

 ## Features

 Run button at the top of each Pebble project file.